bochinchero/decred-pub/dcrlnd_node.md

 	sudo apt-get install -y build-essential

-Once completed we do a pull from the RTL repository:
+Once completed, go back to your home folder and pull from the RTL repository:

 	cd ~
 	git clone https://github.com/Ride-The-Lightning/RTL.git

-Then browse into the RTL folder and install:
+Then go into the RTL folder and install:

 	cd RTL
 	npm install --only=prod